thekyria/cpp_docker_dev/README.md

 A few comments on this `Dockerfile`.
 - `ubuntu` has been arbitrarily chosen a base for this image
 - `ARG`s in the beginning of the file can be modified at will to suit your needs.
+- `tzdata` is explicitly installed in a non-interactive way before `cmake` - otherwise the corresponding `RUN` step would wait forever for user input.
 - `ssh` has been configured to start  upon `docker run`ning the container.
 This will generate everytime an ephemeral key - through `ssh-keygen -A`.
 - For this reason, re-running the container and trying to connect from the same host will yield ` @    WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!     @` unless the options `StrictHostKeyChecking`,  and `UserKnownHostsFile` are used as specified in the command above.